Modapto/sustainability-analytics/README.md

 This is an intermediate step for the development of the Energy cosumption FMU, which implements a first model for calculation of energy consumption (of 6-axis robotic modules (Kuka and ABB) with roller hemming or welding tools mounted).

-## Energy Consumption FMU (modapto-ecm*.fmu)
+## Energy Consumption FMUs (modapto-ecm*.fmu)

-The FMU implements two models for calculation of energy consumption (of 6-axis robotic modules (Kuka and ABB) with roller hemming or welding tools mounted)
+The FMUs implement two models for calculation of energy consumption (of 6-axis robotic modules (Kuka and ABB) with roller hemming or welding tools mounted)
 * a simple electrical model
 * a kinetic/dynamic model